-The Cowin E7 is budget noise-cancelling headphones with an excellent wireless range but with mediocre sound quality.
+The Cowin E7 is budget noise-canceling headphones with an excellent wireless range but with mediocre sound quality.
 They are decent and comfortable headphones for most uses.

 - Excellent wireless range